- As low as $440/Night

 - Approximately 1050 square feet

-Come stay to experience a mix of what's new and impressive in Charleston along with the historic appeal/sights that have made this a destination city.
-Located in Charleston’s hottest neighborhood for new eateries and local hangouts, this listing comes with modern furnishings and amenities that match the mood of the trendy up and coming neighborhood, with a full kitchen and cavernous living room to go along with 3 gorgeously decorated and comfortable bedrooms.
+Come stay to experience a mix of what's new and appealing in Charleston along with the historic appeal/sights that have made this a destination city.
+Located in Charleston’s hottest neighborhood for new eateries and local hangouts, this listing comes with modern furnishings and amenities that match the mood of the trendy up and coming neighborhood, with a full kitchen and cavernous living room to go along with 3 handsomely decorated and comfortable bedrooms.

 The space

-This downstairs apartment in a historic duplex has been newly refreshed with all new furnishings and amenities.
+This downstairs apartment in a historic duplex has been newly modernized with all new furnishings and amenities.
 It offers a roomy full kitchen, with a table to seat 6, and a full array of cookware.
 The living room comes with new flat screen TV and Amazon FireTV (and accompanying apps) to provide a enormous number of streaming options.
-There are 3 bedrooms, 2 with queen beds and one with two twin beds, all with closets and bags rack, and 2 with desks for work or to serve as vanities.
+There are 3 bedrooms, 2 with queen beds and one with two twin beds, all with closets and suitcases rack, and 2 with desks for work or to serve as vanities.
 The bathroom comes equipped with a shower/tub combination.
 On-premise parking is offered for one car, and for additional cars, there is complimentary parking allowed on the surrounding streets.

 - 55-inch HDTV with Amazon FireTV and streaming apps (DirecTV NOW, HBO, Netflix)